Voluntourism: Does it do good or just make travelers feel good?

 The call to serve

-Pittsburgh-area resident Adam Kunes, who runs a travel service called Have Fun Do Good , says he heard “the call to serve” during a volunteer trip to New Orleans, post-Hurricane Katrina.
+Pittsburgh-area resident Adam Kunes, who runs a travel service called Have Fund Do Good , says he heard "the call to serve" during a volunteer trip to New Orleans, post-Hurricane Katrina.

 After graduating from the University of Pittsburgh with a communications degree, he says, "I had no idea what I wanted to do.
 I'd always done volunteering and I loved to travel, and that just sparked something in me."